HavokInspiration/cakephp-actions-class/README.md

 [![Build Status](https://travis-ci.org/HavokInspiration/cakephp-actions-class.svg?branch=master)](https://travis-ci.org/HavokInspiration/wrench)
 [![codecov.io](https://codecov.io/github/HavokInspiration/cakephp-actions-class/coverage.svg?branch=master)](https://codecov.io/github/HavokInspiration/cakephp-actions-class?branch=master)

-**This is a plugin in development just created to test if this idea is something viable.
-Use it at your own risk (including the fact that this repo can be destroyed at any time if I see fit).**
+**This is a plugin in development.
+Use it at your own risk.**

-This plugin gives you the ability to manage your CakePHP Controller actions as single class.
+This plugin gives you the ability to manage your CakePHP Controller actions as single classes.
 Each action of your Controllers will be managed in its own object.

 ## Requirements